 The more effective the publicity for your event, the better and bigger it can be.
-There are many ways for you to publicise your LGBT+ History Month event, and these can include...
+There are many ways for you to publicise your LGBT History Month event, and these can include...

-- On the NUS LGBT+ Facebook group
+- On the NUS LGBT Facebook group

 - Flyers

 - Posters (remember when putting up posters to check your union's poster policy)

 - Emails

-- Website (your union and also the LGBT+ History Month website)
+- Website (your union and also the LGBT History Month website)

-- Banners
+- Using course reps/department reps

-- Student newspaper
+- Student newspaper/magazine

-- Students' Union

-- Local radio and TV
+- Students' union and/or local radio and TV

 - Notice boards

 - Information stalls

-- Through other societies in your union
+- Contact other societies in your union

 - Talking to students!

-Remember that you are free to use the LGBT+ History Month logo which can be downloaded from the website at www.lgbthistorymonth.org.uk
+Remember that you are free to use the LGBT History Month logo which can be downloaded from the website at www.lgbthistorymonth.org.uk